adamsalter/sitemap_generator/README.md

 ----

-Installation should create a 'config/sitemap.rb' file which will contain your logic for generation of the Sitemap files.
-(If you want to recreate this file manually run `rake sitemap:install`)
+Installation creates a <tt>config/sitemap.rb</tt> file which will contain your logic for generating the Sitemap files.
+If you want to create this file manually run <tt>rake sitemap:install</tt>.

-You can run `rake sitemap:refresh` as needed to create Sitemap files.
-This will also ping all the ['major'][sitemap_engines] search engines. (if you want to disable all non-essential output run the rake task thusly `rake -s sitemap:refresh`)
+You can run <tt>rake sitemap:refresh</tt> as needed to create Sitemap files.
+This will also ping all the ['major'][sitemap_engines] search engines.
+If you want to disable all non-essential output run the rake task with <tt>rake -s sitemap:refresh</tt>.

 Sitemaps with many urls (100,000+) take quite a long time to generate, so if you need to refresh your Sitemaps regularly you can set the rake task up as a cron job.
 Most cron agents will only send you an email if there is output from the cron task.

-Optionally, you can add the following to your robots.txt file, so that robots can find the sitemap file.
+Optionally, you can add the following to your <tt>public/robots.txt</tt> file, so that robots can find the sitemap file.

     Sitemap: <hostname>/sitemap_index.xml.gz

-The robots.txt Sitemap URL should be the complete URL to the Sitemap Index, such as: `http://www.example.org/sitemap_index.xml.gz`
+The Sitemap URL in the robots file should be the complete URL to the Sitemap Index, such as <tt>http://www.example.org/sitemap_index.xml.gz</tt>

 Example 'config/sitemap.rb'